 Carbis Bay Beach is nearly a mile long with delightful views to the sun drenched sand dunes of Hayle Towans culminating in the famous at Godrevy lighthouse to the right and as I turned again, the cluster of traditional fishermen’s cottages below the Island in St Ives to the left.
 The long shadows from the sun cast much of the beach into shade in the afternoon now, so maybe the morning is a better time to explore Carbis bay at this time of year

 As I walked the sands I could occasionally hear the little train rattle by, half concealed by the trees high above me.
-The train that follows the narrow gauge railway, half concealed by the trees, ferrying passengers between Lelant Saltings and St Ives with a station at Carbis bay.
-With an atmospheric rattle of wheels on the iron tracks of progress that somehow seemed redolent of the heady days when the railway came to Cornwall and the Cornish Riviera was born but each time I caught a fleeting glimpse it was gone again like a ghost of another era.
+This was the train that we took when we visited St Ives The narrow gauge railway, half concealed by the trees, ferrying passengers between Lelant Saltings and St Ives with a station at Carbis bay.
+The atmospheric rattle of wheels on the iron tracks that somehow seemed redolent of the heady days when the railway came to Cornwall.
+Reminiscent of the days when the Cornish Riviera was born but each time I caught a fleeting glimpse it was gone again like a ghost of another era.

 The cliffs are punctuated by traces of the adits for the Tin and copper mines that have flourished in this area since Elizabethan time and look out for a tiny stream emerging from an adit (drainage tunnel) improbably garlanded with maidenhair ferns and glimpses of Wheal Providence workings.